advanc3dUA/WohnungSuchen/README.md

 </p>

 ### Attention
-This application is deprecated.
+This application is deprecated and no longer works.
 The new one is currently in closed beta.

+Try this Telegram bot instead: [@ImmoZillaBot](https://t.me/immozillabot/).

 ### Disclaimer